-Jason Wheeler, 43, served 15 years in the Army.
+Jason Wheeler, 45, served 15 years in the Army.
 He was medically discharged in 2013 suffering from PTSD and depression and became increasingly isolated, shunning contact with the outside world and hoarding rubbish in his flat.
-When he was burgled in 2015 it proved to be a turning point and a SSAFA caseworker has helped him to look to the future.
-Jason now uses art to help him focus and recently won the Army Templar Award for soldiers who use art as a therapy for mental health problems.

 Sign up for our email newsletter to get our latest news in your inbox